 Arguably, an SDN-inspired platform, through the necessary abstractions, can support individual protocol deployments and configurations per groups of IoT nodes and realize adaptive communication strategies, mitigating the above challenging communication issues.
-The smart city use case highlights that there is no single-protocol solution that can address the variety of requirements originated by dissimilar IoT applications.
-It also highlights the need for a service-aware platform accommodating multiple protocols and their on-demand deployment, along with network conditions' dynamic adaptations.
+The smart city use-case highlights that there is no single-protocol solution that can address the variety of requirements originated by dissimilar IoT applications.
+It also highlights the need of a service-aware platform accommodating multiple protocols, their on-demand deployment, along with network conditions' dynamic adaptations.
 The relevant MINOS solution is detailed below.

+III.
 THE MINOS PLATFORM

-The MINOS platform implements service awareness by bringing together SDN with IoT technologies.
-It adapts IoT networks to the application requirements by deploying the appropriate network protocol on demand, while considering the network environment constraints (e.g., limited node resource availability, mobility caused connectivity issues) by dynamically configuring the protocol in use.
-Figure 1 presents a high-level view of the MINOS architecture.
-Aligned to the typical three-tier SDN paradigm, it consists of the following planes, described bottom-up.
+The MINOS platform implements service-awareness by bringing together SDN with IoT technologies.
+It adapts IoT networks to the application requirements by on-demand deploying the appropriate network protocol, while considering the network environment constraints (e.g. limited node resource availability, mobility caused connectivity issues) by dynamically configuring the protocol in use.
+Fig. 1 presents a high-level view of the MINOS architecture.
+Aligned to the typical three-tier SDN paradigm, it consists of the following planes, described bottom-up as follows:

-The Data Communication Plane: accommodates multiple dynamically configurable protocols supporting diverse IoT devices operating either in real testbeds or in the Cooja emulator.
-It also provides radio and network protocol measurements to the upper layer, as well as on-demand protocol deployment.
-The Control Plane: controls the network protocols in real time based on information coming from both the application plane (i.e., application requirements) and the data communication plane (i.e., network constraints).
-It consists of the protocol decision engine, which selects the protocol and its main configuration based on the application requirements, and protocol-specific control and monitoring components that are responsible for the runtime configuration adaptations and tracking the performance of the corresponding protocols, respectively.
+- The Data Communication plane accommodates multiple dynamically-configurable protocols supporting diverse IoT devices operating either in real test-beds or in the Cooja emulator.
+It also provides radio and network protocol measurements to the upper layer, as well as ondemand protocol deployment. - 2) The Control plane controls the network protocols at real-time based on information coming from both the Application plane (i.e. application requirements) and the Data Communication plane (i.e. network constraints).
+It consists of: (i) the Protocol Decision Engine that selects

-The Application Plane: specifies the category of IoT application used (i.e., data collection, alerts and actions, or data dissemination) and the particular IoT node requirements, for example, regarding their energy constraints and mobility support.
+- the protocol and its main configuration based on the application requirements; and (ii) protocol-specific control and monitoring components that are responsible for the run-time configuration adaptations and tracking the performance of the corresponding protocols, respectively. - 3) The Application plane specifies the category of IoT application used (i.e. Data Collection, Alerts and Actions, or Data Dissemination) and the particular IoT node requirements, for example regarding their energy constraints and mobility support.

-Below we elaborate on the MINOS planes, interfaces, and functionalities.
+Right afterwards, we elaborate on the MINOS planes, interfaces, and functionalities.